 The DESI Legacy Imaging Surveys data are served to the astronomical community via the Astro Data Lab at NOIRLab’s Community Science and Data Center (CSDC).
 “Providing science-ready datasets for discovery and exploration is core to our mission,” said CSDC Director Adam Bolton.
 “The DESI Legacy Imaging Surveys is a key resource that can be used for years to come by the astronomy community for investigations like these.”

-To analyze the data, Huang and team used the National Energy Research Scientific Computer Center’s (NERSC) supercomputer at Berkeley Lab.
+To analyze the data, Huang and the team used the National Energy Research Scientific Computer Center’s (NERSC) supercomputer at Berkeley Lab.
 “The DESI Legacy Imaging Surveys were absolutely crucial to this study; not just the telescopes, instruments, and facilities but also data reduction and source extraction,” explains Huang.
 “The combination of the breadth and depth of the observations is unparalleled.”

 With the huge amount of science-ready data to work through, the researchers turned to a kind of machine learning known as a deep residual neural net.
 Neural nets are computing algorithms that are somewhat comparable to a human brain and are used for solving artificial intelligence problems.
 Deep neural nets have many layers that collectively can decide whether a candidate object belongs to a particular group.
 In order to be able to do this, however, the neural nets have to be trained to recognize the objects in question.